 Chamomile (Matricaria chamomilla) is often consumed as a tea, and is notorious for its relaxing and soothing qualities.
 But what many may be unaware of, is that this popular beverage also offers a variety of health benefits.
 Chamomile is an herb that comes from the daisy-like flowers of the Asteraceae plant family.
 It has been consumed for centuries as a natural remedy for several health conditions.
-Chamomile tea is loaded with antioxidants that may play a role in lowering the risk of several diseases, including heart disease and cancer.
+Chamomile tea is loaded with antioxidants and also contains anti inflammatory benefits.
 Chamomile also has properties that aid in sleep and digestion, as well.

 Chamomile contains apigenin, an antioxidant that binds to certain receptors in the brain that may promote sleepiness and reduce insomnia, or the chronic inability to sleep.
 In one study, postpartum women who drank chamomile tea for two weeks reported better sleep quality compared to a group that did not drink chamomile tea.
 They also had fewer symptoms of depression, which is often linked with sleeping problems.
 Another study found that people who consumed 270 mg of chamomile extract twice daily for 28 days had one third less night time awakening and fell asleep 15 minutes faster than those who did not consume the extract.

 Other studies on chamomile suggests that is effective for promoting better digestion by reducing the risk of certain gastrointestinal conditions, and traditionally, it has been used to treat several digestive ailments, including nausea and gas.
 A few studies have found that chamomile extract has the potential to protect against diarrhea in mice.
 This is attributed to its anti-inflammatory properties.
 Another study in rats found chamomile to be helpful in preventing stomach ulcers, as it may reduce acidity in the stomach and inhibit the growth of bacteria that contribute to ulcer development.